O2br/RIntegrationPack/scripts/README.md

 * [Back to the top][lnk_top]

 ### Stepwise Regression
-Stepwise Linear Regression is a variant on classical Linear Regression in which variables are only included in the model if they have a significant effect.
+Stepwise linear regression is a variant on classical linear regression in which variables are only included in the model if they have a significant effect.

 ##### Metric Expression - Forecast returns the predictions from the model
 `RScript<_RScriptFile="StepwiseRegression.R", _InputNames="Target, Vars", _Params="FileName='StepwiseRegression', Stepwise=TRUE">(Target, Vars)`